top1944/duckuments/docs/atoms_30_learning_materials/40_duckiebot_modeling/10_basic_car_kinematics.md

 ## Preliminaries {#mod-prelim status=draft}

-We here briefly recapitulate on the (reference frames)[#reference-frames] that we will use to model the Duckiebot, with the intent of introducing the notation used throughout this chapter.
+We first briefly recapitulate on the (reference frames)[#reference-frames] that we will use to model the Duckiebot, with the intent of introducing the notation used throughout this chapter.

 To describe the behavior of a Duckiebot two reference frames will be used: